mfunyu/traverse/.gitlab/DESIGN.md

 This document outlines the design and implementation details for the Road Trip Planning App.
 The app allows users to create and manage an itinerary for their road trips, visualizing the route on a map and storing the data locally.

 ## ⭐️ Goals
-- Develop a user-friendly interface for planning road trips.
+- Develop a user-friendly / intuitive interface for planning road trips.
-- Enable users to visualize their itinerary on a map.
+- Create a extendable program enabling to add features.
-- Responsive designe for both PC / smartphone users.
+- Responsive design for both PC / smartphone users.
-- Ensure data persistence between sessions using Local Storage.
-- Provide additional functionalities such as destination suggestions and itinerary sharing.

 ## Feachers
 ### Plan your trip